hiesabx/reservoirflow/docs/source/community/commenting_guidelines.rst

     * always make sure that your comment is to the point.
     * avoid unnecessary comments (e.g., hello, thanks, first comment etc.).
     * do not repeat your comments.
-    * harmful/unrelated links are not allowed.
+    * harmful/unrelated comments or links are not allowed.

 .. warning::